toiletbril/toiletline/README.txt

 Notes on Windows
 ----------------
-The library makes use of ENABLE_VIRTUAL_TERMINAL_PROCESSING switch that allows to enable native VT100 escape sequence processing for conhost.exe and such.
-That a requires Windows 10 version with build number 10586 or later.
+The library uses the ENABLE_VIRTUAL_TERMINAL_PROCESSING switch to enable native VT100 escape sequence processing for conhost.exe and such.
+That requires a Windows 10 build of 10586 or later.
 This is not crucial.
-The library can still be used with a VT100 compatible terminal with it's own terminal proccessing, like Windows Terminal or Alacritty.
+The library can still be used with a VT100 compatible terminal with its own terminal processing, like Windows Terminal or Alacritty.

 UTF-8 locale feature is required for proper multibyte character support.